Study smarter by getting organised

 The Study Time Planner tool is just one of the helpful resources on offer.
 As is typical of any Griffith University online program for postgraduate students, a wide range of tools and support services are at your disposal.
 This includes Blackboard, the online learning and teaching hub, where you can access all course content and learning materials, one-to-one student support, 24/7 technical support and digital networking opportunities.

 It would be wise to get full value from these resources, so as part of your preparation, explore everything we offer to make your academic life easier.

 Get your people on side

 Chances are that you aren’t the only one that’s invested in your postgraduate study success.
 There will be people in your network who are also in your corner.
 Use that knowledge to establish an accountability network of friends, family and colleagues before your first course begins.
 If you ever question why you enrolled in the first place, you can lean on this network to motivate and inspire you, and give you a renewed sense of purpose.

 At the same time, gently remind them of your need for time, space and encouragement as you progress through each six-week block.
 Tell them now as part of your planning process.

 Another helpful contact

-As well as the people within your accountability network, there’s another important person to contact; your Student Success Advisor.
+As well as the people within your accountability network, there’s another important person to contact; your Student Support Advisor.
 Why wait until your degree is nearly complete to benefit from their experience, knowledge and guidance?
 Your Student Support Advisor will help you create a tailored study plan, ensuring your preparation is thorough and that you’ve considered all the variables for study success.

 What are you waiting for?
 Get in touch and tell them you’d appreciate their input while you’re getting organised for study success.